kdh123/DhCamera/README.md

                 .build()
       ```
     - Image
+      - The unit of width and height is dp.
       - If you use drawable in resource, you can use drawable property.
 You should put the name of drawable resource.
       - If you use the url of image, you can use imageUrl property.
       - If you use both drawable and imageUrl properties, the drawable will be loaded.